2018 Workshop and Attraction Schedule

-The Workshops are proudly sponsored by Big 105.
+In 2017, the Workshops were proudly sponsored by Big 105 FM

 1) Solar PV Tour with Sunfind Solar - Friday, March 24 - 11am to 4pm - hosted by Sunfind Solar Products - two urban and one rural installation - full details HERE